IDCubed/oms-docs/sources/tutorials/tab_tutorial.rst

 OMS FACT API Transforms
 -----------------------

-FACT (Functional Access Control Transform) provides a structured way to transform requests to an OMS backend.
+FACT (Functional Access Control Transform) is a framework that provides a structured way to transform requests to an OMS backend.
 In practice, this means removing or modifying request/response objects on the fly according to developer-defined criteria.

 FACT consists of four components: the Arbiter, state, rules, and transforms.
 The Arbiter is a core OMS component, but the others must be provided by the